openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-relationalStore.md

 ## Progress<sup>10+</sup>

-Enumerates the device-cloud sync progresses.
+Enumerates the stages in the device-cloud sync progress.
 Use the enum name rather than the enum value.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core